 This country has reported cases of circulating vaccine derived polio virus type 2 (cVDPV2) with potential risk of international spread.

 All travellers should take care with personal and food and water hygiene.

-- A booster dose of a polio-containing vaccine is recommended for those who have not received a dose within the previous 10 years.
+- A booster dose of a, IPV-containing vaccine is recommended for those who have not received a dose within the previous 10 years.

 The following additional advice should also be followed until further notice:

-- Immunosuppressed and their household contacts or pregnant individuals who plan to travel to this country for 4 weeks or more are advised to receive inactivated polio vaccine (IPV) within 1 year before planned departure from this country and to carry proof of polio vaccination.
+- Immunosuppressed and their household contacts or pregnant individuals who plan to travel to this country for 4 weeks or more are advised to receive IPV-containing vaccine within 1 year before planned departure from this country and to carry proof of polio vaccination.

 - Travellers who intend to visit this country for 4 weeks or more may wish to carry proof of polio vaccination, if given in the previous 12 months.

 - Under International Health Regulations, there is no certificate requirement for this country.